 Tom Venuto, author of Burn The Fat, Feed the Muscle clearly states, “Research dating back to the 1980’s and 1990’s found that diet-induced decreases in metabolism can extend to the period AFTER the diet is over.
 This gives us yet another reason why keeping the weight off is so hard.”
 Metabolic damage occurs oh so slightly over the course of time.
 But, just because your metabolism is impaired doesn’t mean that it can’t be reversed.

-The SHOCKING Phase That Sneaks Up On You After Your Contest…
+A Damaged Metabolism Is The SHOCKING Phase That Can Sneak Up On You After Your Contest…

 Welcome to the post competition phase.
 It’s the dark side of the limelight.
 Most actors and actress have drugs, we have post-comp weight gain accompanied with depression.

-Let’s exam what you have been doing to get contest ready, and what happened post-comp to bring you to your current condition of the nasty rebound and possible metabolic mess.
+Let’s exam what you have been doing to get contest ready, and what happened post-comp to bring you to your current condition of the nasty rebound and a possible damaged metabolism.

 Figure Prep (Diet And Cardio And Their Effects)